The Art of Muzzleloader Shooting

 it may require some time.
 During this phase, patches should be inspected after each shooting

 series (see below).
-They are usually found a few meters down range.
+They are usually found a few yards down range.
 If there are holes or

 tears in the patch, try a slightly smaller ball.